Predicting Percentage of Viewers & View Time on Ads

 What we set out to do

-We were looking to establish the correlation between Predict AI’s Attention score and two other key metrics measured from eye-tracking studies: the percentage of people who see an AOI and the total fixation durations (TFDs) on that specific area.
+We were looking to establish the correlation between Neurons AI’s Attention score and two other key metrics measured from eye-tracking studies: the percentage of people who see an AOI and the total fixation durations (TFDs) on that specific area.
 TFD is an important metric to measure as it represents the relative engagement with an object.

 The Attention score was calculated from the participants' actual eye-tracking attention to an AOI.
-It is this data that the Predict AI attention algorithm is trained on.
+It is this data that the Neurons AI attention algorithm is trained on.
 We measured attention for 5-second exposures.
 From the full recording, we considered that the whole image has an Attention score of 100%, and then we attributed the attention % of each individual AOI.

 % Seen is a metric in eye-tracking data that measures how many people look at a specific area of a visual stimulus or image.
 It is calculated by analyzing eye-tracking data and counting how many people that look within a certain area of the screen with a minimum of one fixation (typically around 60 milliseconds) and then dividing this number by the total amount of participant who were exposed to the image.
 For example, if 50 out of 100 participants looked at a specific AOI, then the % Seen score for that AOI would be 50%.